aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-image/_index.md

 ## Add Image to Existing PDF File

 Every PDF page contains Resources and Contents properties.
 Resources can be images and forms for example, while content is represented by a set of PDF operators.
 Each operator has its name and argument.
-This example uses operators to add anh image to a PDF file.
+This example uses operators to add an image to a PDF file.

 To add an image to an existing PDF file: